uvaai/pdp/exam/loops_and_dict_practice/loops_and_dicts.md

 #### Finish the booklist

 Write a new function named `done_reading(books_page_count, read_books)`.
-Using the `count_pages` function from before, check if the list total of the books meets the 1000 page limit.
+Using the `count_pages` function from before, check if the list total of the books meets the 1000 page requirement.
 If this is the case, the function should print `"Total pages is {total}.
 All done"`.
 If not, find the single shortest book that would put the total over 1000 and recommend that to the user.

 ### Expense